ese3500/final-project-micro-music/README.md

     * Team Members: Nhlanhla Mavuso and Tim Liang
     * Github Repository URL: https://github.com/orgs/ese3500/teams/micro-music
     * Github Pages Website URL: [for final submission]
-    * Description of hardware: AtMega328PB, Microphone, Speaker, LED strips, ESP32, Raspberry PI, remote control
+    * Description of hardware: AtMega328PB, Microphone, Speaker, 64 X 32 LED Matrix, ESP32, Artix-7 Nexys Video FPGA

 ## Final Project Proposal

 ### 1. Abstract

-Micro Music is a music recorder, amplifier, and playback speaker that provides awesome multi-colored music visualization using LED strips.
+Micro Music is a group at the University of Pennsylvania that produces the most capable music recorder with an amplifier and playback speaker, that is interfaced with a multicolored LED matrix for sound visualization.
+Micro-music is committed in providing the best music sampling, amplification, and playback using the cutting edge FPGA and Microcontroller Technology.
 Enhance your music listening experience with Micro Music!
-We will design a highly-differential music box with state of the art music production capablities.
-The device will use a microphone to take sound as an input from a user, then use the most advanced Digital Signal Processing (DSP) to sample the sound into frequency and amplitude.
-The device can then amplify the sound, which will be outputted in a speaker.
-We are also excited to be able to synthesize a realistic visualization of the sound in an array of LED strips.
+We have designed a highly-differentiated music box with state of the art music production capablities.
+The device uses a microphone to sample sound from a user, and use  Digital Signal Processing (DSP) embedded in an FPGA to sample the sound into frequency and amplitude.
+The music box uses an amplifier to play back the sound through two speakers.
+In addition to sound playback, we also show a visualization of the sound through LED matrix.

 ### 2. Motivation